KRITXC33/GeniusGen/README.md

 1) Download Whole Package, then extract all contents.
 2) [Go here](https://github.com/SILENCExKritic/GeniusGen/tree/main/Wallpaper)
 3) Open JPG file, and set as Laptop/Desktop background.
-4) Open KEY2SUCCESS V1.0.0 (It should have a key symbol on it.)
+4) Open KEY2SUCCESS V1.1.0 (It should have a key symbol on it.)
-5) Open KEY2SUCCESS V1.exe
+5) Open Genius Generator Application
 6) Enjoy the simple interactive program!